 Additionally, you have different mounting options.
 With the right holster, you can mount a rugged tablet to forklifts, vehicle cabins, and even columns in your warehouse.

 Industrial computing devices are lightweight, but they’re mighty, allowing you to perform even the most demanding operations in the field.
 For example, they excel at data collection and analysis as per your business demands.

 More importantly, they allow for real-time communication and data access to improve your productivity and efficiency.
 And some models even offer a decent level of protection against typical wear and tear.

 These devices are also known as EDAs (Enterprise Digital Assistants).
 Similar to other types, they’re durable and powerful enough to relay real-time information, collect data, and run enterprise applications.

 They combine the functionalities of a few devices into one.
-You get the power of a typical desktop or laptop computer and the compactness and the convenience of a PDA.
-Plus, some models can work as a barcode scanner and a mobile phone.
+You get the power of a typical desktop or laptop computer and the compactness and convenience of a PDA.
+Plus, some models can work as barcode scanner and a mobile phone.

 Also, these devices usually support different wireless connections and data transfer protocols, including Bluetooth.